asciiscry3r/mksscryertower.quest/content/category/Cults.rst

 * Use people as devices in pair with computers for intelligence and piracy

-* Can trade you to the side like device
+* Can trade you to the side like device or like sex toy

 * They start prepare you for this from childhood and if you want something close to normal live you must betray you friends and learn how "hack" computers and brains on them

 * Everyday Surveillance - this can break down your psychic

 * Narco-terror so that you do not go to the police and with the help of electromagnetic weapons create degrading and repulsive situations

+* Everyday psychological violence for changing your balance of neurotransmitters

 We have very nice people in army... and scientology nice too, in see this first time in my 8 year....